The Spencer Bursary

 A student or recent graduate or college leaver with an interest in forestry.

-An RFS student member at the time of your application.
+An RFS Student or Early Careers Member at the time of your application.

 All applications will be treated with strictest confidence.
 A committee will be appointed by RFS to review all applications.
 No other information will be used to assess each application.